Northeastern-Electric-Racing/LearningSessions/c/README.md

 docker run -it --rm ner-gcc
 ```

-> Note that what is actually happening here is that you are compiling you C file into assembly, then into symbols, and then linking together to create an executable binary that can be run on your system.
+> Note that what is actually happening here is that your are compiling you C file into assembly, then into symbols, and then linking together to create an executable binary that can be run on your system.
 This docker method is just abstracting a lot of the system setup so y'all don't have to install stuff locally

 # Tips & Tricks